 Welcome!
-I’m a writer who came to writing the hard way… Though I always loved to write, as a young adult I followed the family script, studying to become an Adventist surgeon.
+I’m a writer who came to writing the hard way… Though I always loved to write, as a young adult I followed the family script, studying to become a surgeon.
 It wasn’t until a breakdown during my pre-med studies that I returned to my first loves–writing and books.

 I worked hard to tame that inner critic: in my living room, I started writing with a group of women colleagues who were feeling likewise blocked in our program.
 We timed ourselves and wrote longhand, so that we wouldn’t be tempted to delete.
 We shared our work aloud and commented supportively and thoughtfully on each other’s pieces.
 We listened carefully and noticed what made each voice powerful…

 I hope you can come check out what we’re up to at the studio this season!